-If you visit some online forums (specifically those focused on bolt action rifles, long range shooting, etc.) you will run across a myriad of reasons why someone would flute the bolt of their rifle.
-Wether it be justification of money spent, grasping at the straws of perceived performance enhancement, or whatever, you’ll likely read about it.
+If you visit some online forums (specifically those focused on bolt action rifles, long range shooting, etc.) you will run across a myriad of reasons why someone do rifle bolt fluting.
+Wether it be justification of money spent, grasping at the straws of perceived performance enhancement, or another reason altogether, you’ll likely read about it.

 I had the opportunity to borrow a buddies rifle in the same make/model/caliber to give a little comparison on what kind of diet this bolt went on due to the material reduction in the body.
 I placed the unfluted Remington Model Seven bolt on the scale and it registered 11.70 ounces.
 The fluted bolt weighed in a 11.00 ounces, so less than 1 ounce of reduction in weight was achieved through the fluting.
 Granted the length, width, depth, and style of the fluting will all add to the varying weight that will be shed, but in this case, it is an apples to apples comparison of fluted vs. not.